 - Startup Circle, originally cryptocurrency startup, now restricts operations with Bitcoins;

 - Transferwise's statement, published in April 2013, says: "we know our banking providers are not comfortable with Bitcoin and want payments to these firms [Bitcoin exchanges] restricted.";

 - it is reported that banks are closing accounts over bitcoin activity.

 It is a duty of a bank to protect its customers and reputation so it is completely understandable that people playing with highly volatile and unregulated commodity bring risk not quite welcomed in risk-sensitive community.

 While buying Bitcoins is not a problem nowadays, selling Bitcoins (or converting them into "real" money) is quite problematic.
 There is no risk-free way to convert it to cache or get money on your bank account and keep your tax adviser happy.
 As none of the banks in the UK provide Bitcoin related services, the only way to deal with it is to contact some third party - exchange or individual broker and carry the risk of disclosing your personal information either to exchange or broker (all legally operating companies require proof of ID and address from Bitcoin sellers) or meeting face-to-face with a stranger in case of selling it for cache.

 Another way to benefit from high Bitcoin price for happy Bitcoin owners in the UK is to spend them.
 There are about 70 shops in London that claim that they accept Bitcoins for many things, from food to computer parts and art.
-But it is quite hard to spend a big amount in Bitcoins in these shops buying for yourself.
+But it is quite complicated to spend a significant amount in Bitcoins in these shops.

 The Good Wife (season 3), https://en.wikipedia.org/wiki/The_Good_Wife_(season_3) ↩︎